skip to Main Content

 聊天(liáo tiān)

-Daily words that differ in southern and northern China
+Words that differ in Southern and Northern China

 English South North